SJECollins/pixels-arcade/README.md

 ## 24/07

 Moved all html files into their own folder.
 Broke everything.
 Think I have everything fixed but we'll see

+## 02/01

+Remove commented out code for menu and unused social media links.
+Need to revisit menu in the header - some sort of drop down??
+A search?
+We'll see